Maikel van der Werff

-Maikel van der Werff (born 22 April 1989) is a Dutch professional footballer who plays as a centre-back.
-He has formerly played for FC Volendam, Vitesse, FC Cincinnati and PEC Zwolle.
+Maikel van der Werff (born 22 April 1989) is a Dutch former professional footballer who played as a centre-back.
+He played for Volendam, Vitesse, FC Cincinnati and PEC Zwolle.

 Club career

-FC Volendam
+Volendam

 Born in Hoorn, van der Werff joined FC Volendam at a young age, having played for Hollandia and Always Forward.
 On 12 November 2008, van der Werff made his FC Volendam debut in a 1–0 victory over Ajax in a KNVB Cup third round tie, replacing Marijn Sterk in the 87th minute.
 On 13 November 2009, van der Werff scored his first FC Volendam goal in a 5–2 defeat against MVV, netting the equalizer.

 PEC Zwolle

 On 30 January 2013, after impressing at FC Volendam, van der Werff joined PEC Zwolle on a two-and-a-half-year deal for a fee reported to be around the margin of £140,000.
 On 10 March 2013, one month after joining the club, van der Werff made his PEC Zwolle debut in a 3–0 defeat against Ajax.
 On 30 March 2014, van der Werff scored his first PEC Zwolle goal in a 1–1 draw against ADO Den Haag, netting in the 21st minute. van der Werff was part of the squad that won the KNVB Cup in 2014, playing all but one game in their victorious campaign.